 The assessment of capacity-building needs among SIOFA developing states highlights significant perceived gaps in scientific, compliance, and data-related capabilities.
 These gaps, identified through consultations with Contracting Parties (CCPs), directly impact the ability of developing states to meet their obligations under the Agreement.
-The responses indicate a strong demand for technical assistance in stock assessments, species identification, fisheries impact analyses, and compliance measures.
+The responses indicate a strong demand for technical assistance in stock assessments, species identification, fisheries impact analyses, and compliance measures, notably in the implementation of the Port Inspection Scheme and the use of technology to strengthen fisheries monitoring.
 The diversity of needs reflects varying levels of institutional and technical capacity across the region, emphasizing the necessity for tailored and flexible capacity-building initiatives.